 And yet in terms of Monckton’s engagement with the global warming issue, he understands that he is dealing with a conspiracy.
 After all we were given direct evidence in the two ‘Climategate‘ leaks, in 2008 and 2009, of underhand collusion between main players to falsify evidence, use unscientific ‘tricks’ to deceive the public, target opponents, distort the peer review process, get certain editors fired, and so on.
 Dr Phil Jones and his colleagues at the UEA Climate Research Unit were lucky to escape prosecution, and only did so because of the statute of limitations.
 Monckton’s detailed knowledge of the Copenhagen and Rio accords tells him, and he tells us, about the open conspiracy to bring the world under a planetary regime and the importance of the CO2 myth in moving towards that goal.
 But he is terrified of being labelled a conspiracy theorist?

 These critical lacunae don’t just happen to individuals like Chomsky or Monckton, they happen across the board, in science, medicine, and history.
 There are no-go areas where the scientific method is suspended, alternative hypotheses are stigmatized, and academic freedom stifled or even criminalized.
-These blank spots on the map should alert us to issues in which the elite is heavily invested, financially, criminally, and in terms of long-term social engineering.
-These are precisely the areas to which someone who desires to live in reality should pay attention.
-Like the magnetic anomaly on the moon in Kubrick’s 2001: A Space Odyssey, it tells us that there’s something there.
+These blank spots on the map should alert us to issues in which the elite is heavily invested, financially, criminally, or in terms of long-term social engineering.
+They are precisely the co-ordinates to which someone who desires to live in reality should pay attention.
+Like the magnetic anomaly on the moon in Kubrick’s 2001: A Space Odyssey, they tell us that there’s something there.